RestartB/titanium/README.md

 > [!NOTE]
 > The cogs rewrite is now the main version of RestartBot.
 Development has ceased on the single file version of RestartBot, and this version is now the solely supported version.

+## Contributions Welcome!
+Have an improvement you want to make?
+Developed a new cog that you want to be in the main bot?
+Contributions are welcome!
+Make a pull request and I'll take a look. :)

 ## Included Features
 - Wikipedia and Urban Dictionary search
 - Random Dog and Cat images